 Cervical mucus is a fluid discharged from the cervix.
-Its amount, colour and thickness can help you predict ovulation.
+Its amount, color, and thickness can help you predict ovulation.
 Just before ovulation, the estrogen levels increase, and cervical mucus becomes clear and stretchy, with an egg-white consistency.
 It remains the same during ovulation and starts becoming thicker and cloudy, after ovulation.

 - Increase in Libido:

-During ovulation, the sexual desire of women increases and after ovulation has occurred, it drops again.
+During ovulation, the sexual desire of women increases, and after ovulation has occurred, it drops again.
 It happens because the levels of testosterone and estrogen rise during ovulation, causing a rise in libido.

 - Changes in Cervix:

 During ovulation, the cervix rises to a higher level and becomes softer.
 It also becomes more open and wetter.